 You were not born to be beaten by your trauma, but to raise from it.

-- Psychology Masters in Social Science (in Training) (ACAP, Sydney, Australia)
+- Psychology Masters in Social Science (in Training) (ACAP, Australian College of Applied Psychology, Sydney, Australia)

 - ACMC Associate Certified Meta-Coach (Sydney, Australia)